AydenB/mkdocs/docs/how-to/Tax Reporting Modules.md

 You have the ability to Define Items for RAP with the F8 option.

+#### Setup TN RAP Tax Reporting

-Once the TN Reporting module is activated (8n, 3: TN Reporting Active = 1), You will need to define the Distributor ID for TN in SYS054: Distributor ID for TN.
+Once the TN Reporting module is activated (DAC003 TN Reporting Active= 1), You will need to define the Distributor ID for TN in SYS054: Distributor ID for TN.

 Setup TN Items for RAP reporting from 6, 7, 22, 7, F8.